Spider-Man Noir: Publication history

+Creation

 In 2009, Marvel Comics created a line of Marvel Noir comics.
 Taking place in an alternate universe, these stories reinterpreted familiar Marvel Characters to better reflect a hardboiled-crime noir atmosphere, with most of the adventures taking place in the United States during the Great Depression era.
-The Marvel Noir version of Peter Parker, was created by writers David Hine and Fabrice Sapolsky, and artists Carmine Di Giandomenico (who drew his first stories) and Marko Djurdjević (who designed his costume).
+The Marvel Noir version of Peter Parker was created by writers David Hine and Fabrice Sapolsky, and artists Carmine Di Giandomenico (who drew his first stories) and Marko Djurdjević (who designed his costume).
 Though he was not called "Spider-Man Noir" in the stories themselves, Marvel creators and comic fans use this nickname to distinguish him from the mainstream version of Spider-Man.
+The character has similarities to the Spider, a character from pulp-magazines that Stan Lee has cited as an inspiration for the original Spider-Man.
+In the television adaptation, the character takes on the name "the Spider".

+2000s

-The Marvel Noir version of Peter Parker first appeared in the four-issue mini-series Spider-Man: Noir #1 in 2009.
-The character became popular enough to quickly earn a sequel mini-series later that same year, entitled Spider-Man Noir: Eyes Without a Face and produced by the same creative team.
+The Marvel Noir version of Peter Parker first appeared in Spider-Man: Noir #1 in February 2009, the first issue of a four-part miniseries.
+The character became popular enough to quickly earn a sequel mini-series later that same year, entitled Spider-Man Noir – Eyes Without a Face and produced by the same creative team, David Hine with Fabrice Sapolsky.
 This version of Spider-Man Noir was the first to add a fedora hat to his costume.

-Spider-Man Noir appeared as a playable character in the 2010 video game Spider-Man: Shattered Dimensions, a narrative where different Spider-Men across the multiverse joined forces against a common threat.
-The character was portrayed by actor Christopher Daniel Barnes, who had voiced the character of Peter Parker in the 1994 animated Spider-Man series.
-This video game marked the first time Spider-Man Noir was depicted as being able to swing travel on web-lines (up to that point in his stories, he only created webbing to ensnare enemies or their weapons).
+The series address various political topics, such as socialist agitation during the Depression, American fascism, lynchings and racism in the New Deal period, as well as motifs from film noir such as the femme fatale.
+The villains of the story discuss the theories of Rudolf Kjellen, particularly biopolitics.
+The second miniseries alludes to Eyes Without a Face, a French horror film of 1960.
+The art style of the series is similar to Frank Miller's Elektra Lives Again.

+2010s and 2020s

 The character went on to appear in the 2014 story event Spider-Verse, written by Dan Slott.
 After this, the hero featured in several multiverse crossover comics such as Secret Wars, the second Spider-Verse series, and Web Warriors.
-A version of the character appeared in season three of the animated series Ultimate Spider-Man in 2015, voiced by Milo Ventimiglia.

-In 2018, Spider-Man Noir was seemingly killed in the Spider-Geddon storyline, then appeared in December of that year in the theatrical movie Spider-Man: Into the Spider-Verse.
-Voiced by Nicolas Cage, the film version uses stereotypical 1930s dialogue and wears a slightly altered costume.
-Following the movie, Spider-Man Noir was resurrected in Spider-Verse vol. 3 #5 in 2020, his appearance, personality, and dialogue now similar to his movie counterpart.
-An ongoing Spider-Man Noir monthly comic book series began months later the same year, written by Margaret Stohl and with interior art by Juan Ferreyra.
+In 2018, Spider-Man Noir was seemingly killed in the Spider-Geddon storyline.
+After the adaptation of the character in December of that year in the theatrical movie Spider-Man: Into the Spider-Verse, Spider-Man Noir was resurrected in Spider-Verse vol. 3 #5 in 2020; his appearance, personality, and dialogue became more similar to his movie counterpart.
+An ongoing Spider-Man Noir monthly comic book series, subtitled Twilight in Babylon, began months later the same year, written by Margaret Stohl and with interior art by Juan Ferreyra.

+Another ongoing Spider-Man Noir monthly comic book series, subtitled The Gwen Stacy Affair, was published from 2025 to 2026, written by Erik Larsen and with interior art by Andrea Broccardo.